Mythoi

 I. The Yule Cat

 The Yule Cat (Jólakötturinn in Icelandic) is, to put it bluntly, a very bad cat.
-Huge, vicious, and with an appetite for human flesh, the Yule Cat haunts the snowy countryside of Iceland during Yuletide (starting December 21st)
+Huge, vicious, and with an appetite for human flesh, the Yule Cat haunts the snowy countryside of Iceland during Yuletide (starting December 21st)1.

-.
+This black cat has a particularly unusual feeding pattern—if you haven’t received any new clothes to wear before Christmas Eve, that’s when he’ll get you2.
 So if you see two very large kitty eyes peeking into your house this Christmas, you better hope someone was nice enough to put socks under your tree.
 Historically, however, getting new clothes was tied to working hard at one’s job or at weaving, knitting, and sewing, so there’s a rather simple moral here:

 Work hard right up until Christmas, otherwise a giant cat will eat you.